Our goal at Project Punch Card is to foster long-term investment orientation amongst women and minority students.

 Investment Research Competition

-Project Punch Card will set up an investment research competition amongst college and university students underrepresented in the investment management and research business, including students from historically black colleges, women’s colleges, and community colleges.
-In this investment research competition, student teams will write an investment idea for the long-term (defined as five years or more).
+Project Punch Card would like to set up an investment research competition amongst college and university students In this investment research competition, student teams will write an investment idea for the long-term (defined as five years or more).
 The student investment recommendations should be researched in a way that will identify businesses with superior long-term prospects.
 The design of holdings to be held for five years forces the analysts to think more deeply and behave more patiently than the standard stock-picking contests allow or encourage.
 Panels of judges made up of industry professionals will determine the winners.
-Potential partner schools include [Fordham University, Smith College, Wellesley College, Bryn Mawr College, Spelman College, Howard University, Hampton University, Tuskegee University, and Morehouse College.
+Potential partner schools and Institutions include [Fordham University, Smart Women Securities, Pace University, Rutgers University, Smith College, Wellesley College, Bryn Mawr College, Spelman College, Howard University, Hampton University, Tuskegee University, and Morehouse College.